Greece Moments Greece Moments

 Sea of houses of Chora

-It is about 7 km of winding drive from the coast to the village of 600 souls.
-The local people also call it Messaria.
-Chora is traffic-calmed, you can park your rental vehicle in the free parking lot below the town hall and head into the maze of alleys.
+It is about 7 km of winding road from the coast to this village of 600 souls.
+The locals also call it Messaria.
+Chora is traffic-free, so you can park your rental vehicle in the free car park below the town hall and head into the maze of alleys.

 Panagia tou Kastro Kythnos Chora